Kolyma Highway is the infamous Road of the Bones

-Kolyma Highway is the name of a very exciting adventure running from Yakutsk (where the coldest temperature ever recorded outside Antarctica was recorded) to Magadan, in Russia.
-It was built by prisoners using hand tools in the 1930s.
-This is one of the most terrifying pages in Soviet history.
+Kolyma Highway is an exciting adventure running from Yakutsk (where the coldest temperature ever recorded outside Antarctica was documented) to Magadan, Russia.
+It was built by prisoners using hand tools in the 1930s, marking one of the most terrifying chapters in Soviet history.

 Can you drive the Road of Bones?

-Tucked away on the outskirts of the world, through the Russian Far East, the road -part of the M56 route-, is locally known simply as Trassa ("The Route"), or Kolymskaya trassa ("The Kolyma Route"), since it is literally the only road in the area and therefore needs no special name to distinguish it from other roads.
-This road is the only route available to arrive to Nizhny Bestyakh (Yakutsk).
+Tucked away on the outskirts of the world, through the Russian Far East, the road—part of the M56 route—is locally known simply as Trassa ("The Route") or Kolymskaya trassa ("The Kolyma Route").
+As it is the only road in the area, it needs no special name to distinguish it from others.
+This road is the only route available to arrive in Nizhny Bestyakh (Yakutsk).
 There’s no choice.
 Untarmacked, the road shows few signs of use.
 The area is essentially lawless, undeveloped, barely populated, and unbelievably remote.
-This area has bad reputation in mass mind.
+This area has a bad reputation in the mass mind.
 Magadan is often associated with prisoners because it used to be one of the biggest gulag distribution centers in the former USSR.

 Is the Road of Bones unpaved?